 Audio-visual equipment, resource materials, books, and magazines are checked out to faculty and staff as needed.

-A total of four books may be checked out to each student for two weeks and may be renewed at least one time.
+A total of four books may be checked out to each student for three weeks.
+Renewals are permitted when possible.

 A fine of $.05 per school day will be charged to students for overdue books.

 Since we wish to offer a place conducive to reading, research, and study, we encourage students to respect other persons' rights to have a peaceful atmosphere in which to work.

 We provide Internet access on computers for research purposes.
 Every student who uses the Internet must have a signed Acceptable Use Policy form on file, adopted by the Marion County School Board.